Chia-Network/bls-signatures/SPEC.md

 collidingMessages <- messages that appear in more than one messageHashes list

 if colidingMessages is empty:
+    # If all messages are distinct, use simple aggregation
     sigAgg <- product([sig for sig in signatures]) newAggInfo <- mergeInfos(aggInfo)
     return sigAgg, newAggInfo